 The transformation of dancing.
 For me tango is what partner dancing can be.
 It's what all the other dances were leading up to all along.
 The other dances insist I march to a certain beat.
 Tango insists I find the beats I want to dance to and ignore the others for a moment, letting them build in me until they force me to take the next step.
 In other dances I danced to the beat.
 In tango the melody dances me.
 Melody is the heart and soul of music.
-Once that door is open and I'm set free of repeating patterns like quick-quick-slow or one-two-three or hit-the-break, focused on the melody instead, I can apply it to any melody.
-All my favorite waltzes, blues, ballads, rumbas, swing tunes, nightclub two-steps, anything: dance to the melody, not just the beat.
-Dancing was transformed.
-It will never be the same again.
-I adore synergy; detest compartmentalization.
-Specialization is for insects, indeed.
+Once that door was open and I was set free of repeating patterns like quick-quick-slow or one-two-three or hit-the-break, and focused on the melody instead, I found I could apply it to any melody.
+Tango became a language I could use to respond to any kind of music.
+All my favorite waltzes, blues, ballads, rumbas, swing tunes, nightclub two-steps, anything.
+Using the infinitely adaptable language of tango I dance to the melody, not just the beat.
+Leela introduced me to tango as soon as she could.
+I had to be out my dead end marriage and I needed to connect with a partner who could help me endure the disheartening early stages of learning a new dance.
+Ruth and I started tango lessons together just a few months after we connected.
+Tango utterly transformed my dancing.

 A new way to connect.
 Human relationships fall into a few categories, defined by the roles we take with each other: friend, lover, family member, student, teacher, coworker.
 Tango introduced me to a new category of human relationship, the kind I have with a tango dance partner.
 Other partner dances may offer some of this, but tango takes it much deeper.
 That depth is fostered by the codigos, time-tested ways of doing things right at tango dances.
 The cabeceo, for instance, gives a direct shortcut to physical intimacy, setting aside the usual chitchat involved in meeting someone new.
 I may never have seen this person before and I may not know her name, yet after a brief negotiation with eyes and head gestures we're in each other's arms in close embrace, body to body, moving to music.
 We dance a full tanda together, usually three or four songs, another codigo.
 If all goes well that tanda is the start of a dance friendship.
 What's different about meeting someone this way is we get to know each other bodily first: how we move together, how we feel to each other.
 Close embrace dancing is a form of body sensing for two.
 How this dancing feels is direct guidance from Leela.
 We have time to form a deep dance connection or discover we can't make one before any of our shallow mental projections come into play.
 I used to think that only with a lover could I have the physical intimacy I long for.
 Tango shows me I can have rich physical intimacy and friendship with any number of partners.
 All that's required is we both want it, we each love to dance with the other.
 We love to hold each other in our arms and move together in the embrace of partner dancing.
 That's a sweet connection.